The German Refugees

 The German Refugees (Unterhaltungen deutscher Ausgewanderten) is a 1795 short story collection by the German writer Johann Wolfgang von Goethe.
 It consists of a frame story where a group of German nobles have escaped the violence of the French Revolution and entertain themselves by telling stories in the countryside.
-In addition to the frame narrative, the collection contains seven stories and ends with the longest and most famous, "The Green Snake and the Beautiful Lily".
+In addition to the frame narrative, the collection contains seven stories and ends with the longest and most famous, "The Green Snake and the Beautiful Lily" ("Das Märchen").

-Other English titles include The Recreation of the German Emigrants and Conversations with German Refugees.
 Goethe wrote the stories in the winter of 1794 while he worked on Wilhelm Meister's Apprenticeship.
 The concept was modelled on The Decameron by Giovanni Boccaccio.
 The stories were originally published in Friedrich Schiller's journal Die Horen in 1795.